 Base salaries are reviewed and adjusted by the Compensation Committee on an annual basis.
 We typically pay base salaries in cash at regular intervals throughout the year.
 The Compensation Committee seeks to ensure that the base salaries are established at levels considered appropriate in light of responsibilities and duties of our executive officers as well as at levels competitive to amounts paid to executive officers of other real estate investment trusts.
 In determining an individual executive's actual base salary, the Compensation Committee also considers other factors, which may include the executive's past performance and contributions to our success.
-During 2006, the Compensation Committee increased the salaries of the three vice presidents by an annual aggregate total of \$20,000.
-This increase represents a 4.6% increase since the last time the salaries were adjusted which was in 2004.
-The Compensation Committee based its decision to increase the vice presidents' salaries in light of the responsibilities and duties of the vice presidents as well as amounts paid to vice presidents of other real estate investment trusts and the overall competitive environment for executives and the level of compensation necessary to attract and retain executive talent.
+Effective March 1, 2007, Mr. Dimitriadis as Executive Chairman of the Board, has been provided with a four-year "ever-green" employment contract.
+Mr. Dimitriadis' current base salary is \$240,000 and he devotes two full business days per week to the business and affairs of our company.
+Mr. Dimitriadis, as a founder of our company, provides us with valuable historic reference, insight and advice.
+In order to retain his expertise, our Board of Directors elected to award Mr. Dimitriadis with the employment contract described in "Description of Employment Contracts" below.
+Effective March 1, 2007, Ms. Simpson, as Chief Executive Officer and President, has been provided with a three-year "ever-green" employment contract with a base salary of \$400,000.
+Effective March 1, 2007 Ms. Shelley-Kessler, as Senior Vice President and Chief Financial Officer, has been provided with a one-year "ever-green" employment contract with a base salary of \$100,000.
+Additionally, the Compensation Committee increased the salary of a vice president by an annual aggregate total of \$20,000 as a result of a promotion from Assistant Controller and Assistant Treasurer.
+This increase erpresents a 21.1% increase since the last time the salary was adjusted which was in 2006.
+The Compensation Committee based its decision to increase the vice president's salaries in light of the responsibilities